SphericalSilver/Twitter-Sentiment-Analysis---ICC-2019-games-in-Singapore-/README.md

 # Twitter Sentiment Analysis ICC 2019 games in Singapore

-Twitter Sentiment Analysis was performed using the Twitter API to mine tweets we wanted.
+Twitter Sentiment Analysis was performed using the Twitter API to mine the tweets we wanted by hashtag.

+Information was then visualized from the twitter data we acquired, such as the overall sentiment of the tweets that contained that particular hashtag, as well as a word cloud representing the most common words.

 Data was used for predictive modelling using Naive Bayes classifier.

 ## Connecting to the Twitter API and getting the needed Tweet data